-Reflective Journal - due Friday, September 23rd and November 4th
+Reflective Journal - due Friday, Week 6

 The purpose of the reflective journal is to help students reflect on their thinking and decision making in relation to the case studies.
-Reflective journals must be submitted in weeks 6 and 12 by the beginning of class.
-While journals are submitted only twice during the term, it is an expectation that students will make ongoing entries that document their thinking and decision-making skills.
+Reflective journals must be submitted in week 6 by the beginning of class.
+The submission should be a maximum of 4 pages.

+While the journal is submitted only once during the term, it is an expectation that students will make ongoing entries that document their thinking and decision-making skills.
 Entries should not be limited to thinking and decision making that occurs only in class.
 Rather reflection, thinking about thinking and decision-making that occurs between classes should also be noted and as much as possible written down.
-Much of what is written in the reflective journal should be a work in progress for the final project.
+Much of what is written in the reflective journal should be useful in the development of your personal decision-making model.
+The reflective journal should be a work in progress for the final project.

-The following are guidelines for your reflective journal:
+The following are guidelines for the reflective journal submitted: